 Parent Responsibilities of an Online Student

-For students enrolled part-time in individual courses, we advise online school parents and learning coaches to
+For students enrolled part-time in individual courses, we advise online school parents and learning coaches to familiarize themselves with the requirements of the course or to consult with a family enrollment counselor to determine the amount of parent participation required to ensure student success.

 Online Elementary School—Starting Out Together